MattPereira/MattPereira/README.md

 ## Projects
 ### [Contra Costa Golf Club](https://ccgc.vercel.app)
-- Full stack, single page web application for a local golf organization that manages club data
+- Full stack, single page web app managing all data for a local golf organization
 - Users are able to input their strokes, putts, and greenies as they play each golf round
 - Custom built internal API that handles create, read, update, and delete operations
 - Calculates handicaps and points for determining individual tournament and season long champions